Wilmer Flores Player Props: Giants vs. Rockies

 Wilmer Flores At The Plate

-- Flores is hitting .266 with nine doubles, eight home runs and 17 walks.
+- Flores has nine doubles, eight home runs and 17 walks while hitting .271.

+- Flores is batting .438 during his last games and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.